Arithmetic oscillations of the chemical distance in long-range percolation on $\mathbb Z^d$: Proof of Theorem : Lower bound

 With the help of the translation invariance of the underlying process, the induction assumption allows us to bound the expectations on the right via Lemma~\ref{lemma-4.2}.
-Plugging this in \eqref{E:3.4} while using that~$\theta_0=0$ shows
+Plugging this in \eqref{E:3.4} while noting that we need to use $|\text{\rm B}(0,0)|=1$ when $k=0,n$ shows